footworkjs/footwork-documentation/docs/router-state.md

     * Browser history will not be affected.

-    It is generally recommended to use the [pushState and replaceState methods](router-routing.md#state-change-methods) on a router to trigger state/route changes as opposed to direct manipulation as outlined here.
+    For more information on implementing custom routing logic, see [Custom Routing](router-custom.md).

 ## Current Route

-The route triggered by your router is determined by taking the [`currentState`](#current-state) value and evaluating that against the `routes` you have defined on the router.
+The route expressed by your router is done by subscribing to the [`currentState`](#current-state) value and evaluating that against the `routes` you have defined on the router.
 This evaluation happens any time the `currentState` changes.
 That can occur as a result of:

-1. The router being activated

-1. A state change is issued on the router
+1. A change is made on the routers `currentState` (manually or via [router.pushState/router.replaceState](router-routing.md#state-change-methods))

 1. A browser history state is popped (ie: user hit back or forward)